 Even if you plan to offer up your own family’s vehicle for the sitter or nanny to use — including just in case of an emergency — be sure to add their name to your policy and verify they’re covered in the event of an accident.

 If you expect to pay your after-school nanny or sitter more than $2,400 during the calendar year, you’ll likely need to pay nanny taxes on their behalf.

 These taxes are an additional cost on top of what the nanny or sitter is being paid hourly, and so families might want to include them — and any payroll services you might want to use to calculate them for you — when weighing the costs of after-school transportation.

-When you’ve finally zeroed in on what you’ll pay your nanny or sitter for after-school transportation or any other duties, write it down.
-Putting it all in a nanny contract or babysitter contract can help ensure everyone is clear on what to expect of them and how much pay will be given in exchange.
+Once you and your sitter or nanny have agreed upon what you’ll pay for after-school transportation or any other duties, write it down.
+Putting it all in a babysitter contract or nanny contract can help ensure everyone is clear on what to expect of them and how much pay will be given in exchange.